apnadkarni/blt/doc/drawerset.rst

   **<Leave>**
     Display the handle in its normal colors and relief.
   **<ButtonPress-1>**
-    Start scrolling the *drawerset*.
+    Start sliding the drawer associated with the handle.
   **<B1-Motion>**
-    Continue scrolling the *drawerset*.
+    Continue sliding the drawer associated with the handle.
   **<ButtonRelease-1>**
-    Stop scrolling the *drawerset*.
+    Stop sliding the drawer associated with the handle.
   **<KeyPress-Up>**
-    If orientation is vertical, then scroll the *drawerset* upward by 10 pixels.
+    If orientation is vertical, then slide the drawer upward by 10 pixels.
   **<KeyPress-Down>**
-    If orientation is vertical, then scroll the *drawerset* downward by 10 pixels.
+    If orientation is vertical, then slide the drawer downward by 10 pixels.
   **<KeyPress-Left>**
-    If orientation is horizontal, then scroll the *drawerset* left by 10 pixels.
+    If orientation is horizontal, then slide the drawer left by 10 pixels.
   **<KeyPress-Right>**
-    If orientation is horizontal, then scroll the *drawerset* right by 10 pixels.
+    If orientation is horizontal, then slide the drawer right by 10 pixels.
   **<Shift-KeyPress-Up>**
-    If orientation is vertical, then scroll the *drawerset* upward by 100 pixels.
+    If orientation is vertical, then slide the drawer upward by 100 pixels.
   **<Shift-KeyPress-Down>**
-    If orientation is vertical, then scroll the *drawerset* downward by 100 pixels.
+    If orientation is vertical, then slide the drawer downward by 100 pixels.
   **<Shift-KeyPress-Left>**
-    If orientation is horizontal, then scroll the *drawerset* left by 100 pixels.
+    If orientation is horizontal, then slide the drawer left by 100 pixels.
   **<Shift-KeyPress-Right>**
-    If orientation is horizontal, then scroll the *drawerset* right by 100 pixels.
+    If orientation is horizontal, then slide the drawer right by 100 pixels.

 EXAMPLE